 Have you made arrangements for someone to help you with your affairs as you get older?
 Have you made provisions for someone else to act on your behalf in the event that you are no longer in a position to deal with your affairs yourself?

-If an application has to be made to the court to sort matters out because you have become unwell and you do not have either document in place, it can be a costly and expensive exercise and could potentially lead to an outcome that you would be unhappy with if you were aware of what was going on.
+If an application has to be made to the court to sort matters out because you have become unwell and you do not have either document in place it could potentially lead to an outcome that you would be unhappy with if you were aware of what was going on.

 It may be that you never need it at all, so in some ways it is like an insurance policy, but is gambling on your future a risk that you would want to take?